14 Negative Traits Of Introverts And How To Overcome Them

 Introverts have the bad habit of not asking for help and trying to do everything by themselves.

-This is partly because they don’t also so much as people ask for help from them, and so they find it difficult to ask for help.
+This is partly because they don’t so much as people ask for help from them, and so they find it difficult to ask for help.

 They try to singlehandedly achieve whatever they set their minds on.
 This makes the task stressful and bulky for them, especially when they are not vast in the task.